2nd Grade Reading Strategy and Curriculum Standards

 Various types of reference materials will be part of this language arts activity, including a dictionary, a thesaurus, and an atlas.
 The 2nd grade reading strategy teaches students to revise original drafts to improve sequences and provide enhanced descriptive detail.
 Documents produced as part of these language arts activities are expected to be easily readable with clearly legible handwriting.

-2nd Grade Reading Strategy and Curriculum Standards: Writing Applications
+Reading Strategy and Curriculum Standards: Writing Applications

 One of the 2nd grade reading strategy activities is for children to write a friendly letter complete with date, salutation, body, closing, and signature.
 This language arts activity develops reading skill by asking children to distinguish between complete and incomplete sentences, and to recognize and use the correct word order in written sentences.
 Good grammar is important for 2nd grade students too.
 They will use language arts worksheets to identify and correctly use various parts of speech, including nouns and verbs.
 Punctuation learned this year includes the use of commas in the greeting and closure of their letters, as well as with dates and items in a series.
 2nd grade children are expected to use quotation marks correctly when completing their language arts lessons.
 The 2nd grade reading strategy also emphasizes the need for children to capitalize all proper nouns, words at the beginning of sentences and greetings, months and days of the week, and titles and initials of people, and to spell frequently used, irregular words as well as basic short-vowel, long-vowel, r- controlled, and consonant-blend patterns correctly.
+Learn more about second-grade spelling lessons and words.

 In second grade language arts, Mother Bird teaches about story details in the reading comprehension lesson "An Astronaut's Life."